nospam2k/dmx2023/readme.md

 This is forked from node-dmx/dmx.
 The major changes are only loading Enttec drives and updating for serialport >12.0.0.
 I've tried to make the least amount of changes possible to maintain backwards compatibility with node-dmx/dmx.
+This should install with all the latest dependences.

 The most significant change is the line in the driver files as below: